 How To Start A Nonprofit In Illinois

 To start a nonprofit corporation in Illinois, you must file nonprofit articles of incorporation with the Illinois Secretary of State.
 You can file your articles online, in person, or by mail.
-The articles of incorporation cost $52 to file.
+The articles of incorporation cost $50 to file plus a payment processing fee of up to $4.
 Once filed with the state, your articles of incorporation officially create your Illinois nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting an Illinois Nonprofit Guide: